cepdnaclk/cepdnaclk.github.io/students/Readme.md

 # tesla.ce.pdn.ac.lk/students/

 This is the code to update all the student websites in [https://tesla.ce.pdn.ac.lk/students/](https://tesla.ce.pdn.ac.lk/students/).
+Students have to use github pages for their personal websites to take use of this.
+Read: [what are github pages?](https://pages.github.com/).

 ## How to use